syncfusion-content/maui-docs/MAUI/Segmented-Control/customization.md

 {% endtabs %}

 ## Customize the Text Style
-You can customize the text style of segmented control and each segment item.
+You can customize the text style of the segmented control and each segment item.

 ### Customize the Text Style of Segmented Control
 Use the `TextStyle` property of `SfSegmentedControl` to customize the text style of the segmented control.